Contents

 We suggest approaching this two-part lesson in two stages:

-• First, read through the materials on this page, to gain familiarity with the key conceptual issues and the overall workflow for training a computer vision model
+- First, read through the materials on this page, to gain familiarity with the key conceptual issues and the overall workflow for training a computer vision model

 In this two-part lesson we will be using a deep learning based approach to computer vision.
 The process of setting up an environment for doing deep learning has become easier but can still be complex.
 We have tried to keep this setup process as simple as possible, and recommend a fairly quick route to start running the lesson’s code.

-Running the Notebooks
+Running the Notebook

-• The setup process for using deep learning in a cloud environment can be much simpler than trying to set things up locally.
+- The set-up process for using deep learning in a cloud environment can be much simpler than trying to set things up locally.
 Many laptops and personal computers won’t have this type of hardware available and the process of installing the necessary software drivers can be time consuming.

-• The code in this lesson will run much more quickly when a specific type of Graphical Processing Unit (GPU) is available.
+- The code in this lesson will run much more quickly when a specific type of Graphical Processing Unit (GPU) is available.
 This will allow for an interactive approach to working with models and outputs.

-• GPUs are more energy efficient for some tasks compared to Central Processing Units (CPUs), including the type of tasks we will work with in these lessons.
+- GPUs are more energy efficient for some tasks compared to Central Processing Units (CPUs), including the type of tasks we will work with in these lessons.

-• The interface for Kaggle notebooks should be familiar if you have used Jupyter notebooks before.
-To run a cell containing code you click the right-pointing arrow button or, if the cell is selected, using ‘Shift + Enter’.
+- The interface for Colab notebooks should be familiar if you have used Jupyter notebooks before.
+To run a cell containing code, click the play button on the left side of the cell or, if the cell is selected, use Shift + Enter.

 Local Setup